criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/2-importance-weighting-estimator.md

 (Note that in our example the list of possible actions depends on the context.
 This is Ok, the only restriction is that $\pi_{test}$ can only use the actions from the same list)

-### It means I would have to randomize my data collection policy $\pi_0$.
+### This means I would have to randomize my data collection policy $\pi_0$.
 Should I really do that?
-Wouldn't it kill the performances of my system?
+Wouldn't this kill the performances of my system?

 Randomized does not mean it should be uniformly random!
 It is totally Ok to have a policy assigning large probabilities to actions you assume are good, and a tiny one to 'bad' actions.